benfrankel/ch-analysis/README.md

 ## Battle History

-The package `battles` can download a player's battle history from the meta site.
+The package `meta` can download a player's battle history from the meta site.
 It also provides functions to query the resulting data, and to calculate statistics from the data.

 The following statistics are available: